What is NetBSD?

 2. 0.9: Many improvements and bug fixes are included.
 This was still a platform PC version only after trying to add support to other architectures.

-3. 1.0: The advanced file system that makes it faster and support 64-bit file size came from 4.4BSD-Lite.
+3. 1.0: The advanced file system that makes it faster and supports 64-bit file sizes came from 4.4BSD-Lite.

 4. 1.1: Added links for DEC Alpha, TT/Falcon030 Atari, and mvme68k systems, dual emulation setup, and general audio.